 Q17.
 Does the ADA require that service animals be certified as service animals?

 A. No. Covered entities may not require documentation, such as proof that the animal has been certified, trained, or licensed as a service animal, as a condition for entry.
+There are individuals and organizations that sell service animal certification or registration documents online.
+These documents do not convey any rights under the ADA and the Department of Justice does not recognize them as proof that the dog is a service animal.

 A. Yes.
 Individuals who have service animals are not exempt from local animal control or public health requirements.